pjward5656/dcnlp/README.md

 Local file paths in the example file will need to be changed as you use the code.

-The C parameter values that are tuned in the `SVC` are initiated by the investigator.
+The hyperparameter values that are tuned in are initiated by the investigator.
-After initializing the values, additional tuning steps are performed around the C parameter value that worked best in the previous training step.
+After initializing the values, additional tuning steps are performed around the hyperparameter valuea that worked best in the previous training step.
-The C parameter values in the python scripts represent the values that were used for the original model tuning.
+The hyperparameter values in the python notebooks represent the values that were used for the original model tuning.
 These values will need to be changed based on the values that are working best for your data.